-PIC will post the results of the lottery on the website within 5 business days of the lottery.
-If a student has been admitted toPIC, the parent/guardian of the student will be contacted via email unless they indicated on their application that they did not have access to email.
+The school will post the results of the lottery on the website within 5 business days of the lottery.
+Parents will be notified of the lottery results via email within 24 hours of the lottery.
+If a student has been admitted to the school, the parent/guardian of the student will be contacted via email unless they indicated on their application that they did not have access to email.
 If the parent is unable to receive email, an acceptance letter will be mailed to the child's residence.